 There were caskets on display of woven willow or decoupaged versions made of sturdy cardboard — including one that resembled an antique hat box.
 There were beautiful shrouds in which to envelope the departed, from simple linen to ornate silk designs.
 There were people fashioning flowers from fabric and there were people offering natural burials and funerals in the home.

 Hillhouse, owner and founder of Final Footprint, formerly Colorful Caskets, a company that specializes in environmentally friendly caskets and natural burials, said there were few people thinking about greener alternatives to traditional funeral and mortuary rituals when she launched her business 10 years ago.
-She admits her impetus wasn't so much green as it was the thought of being laid to rest
+She admits her impetus wasn't so much green as it was the thought of being laid to rest in an expensive, shiny coffin.

 "It wasn't mortality, nobody was dying, I was just driving," she said.
 "I decided I would have my friend decorate my casket with all my favorite things."